Ipuwer Papyrus: Ipuwer and the Book of Exodus

 Ipuwer has often been put forward in popular literature as confirmation of the biblical account of the Exodus, most notably because of its statement that "the river is blood" and its frequent references to servants running away.
 This assertion has not gained acceptance among the majority of scholars.
 There are disparities between Ipuwer and the narrative in the Book of Exodus, such as that the papyrus describes the Asiatics as arriving in Egypt rather than leaving.
 The papyrus' statement that the "river is blood" phrase may refer to the red sediment colouring the Nile during disastrous floods, or simply be a poetic image of turmoil.

 Other scholars have claimed directly that biblical fundamentalists are mistaken in drawing any comparisons, as they take the admonitions of Ipuwer completely out of their ancient context.
-They also strongly criticized amateur documentaries like Patterns of Evidence, and the work of David Rohl, describing them as "historically and intellectually dishonest".
+They also criticized amateur documentaries like Patterns of Evidence, and the work of David Rohl, describing them as "historically and intellectually dishonest".
 The overall conclusion is that the papyrus fits perfectly within the collective body of Middle Kingdom lamentation literature, and most likely has no relation to the Exodus story.